When Someone Goes Missing.......What to do next!

 A Child Is Missing (ACIM)

-A non-profit organization founded in 1997, was created because no community-based program existed for locating missing children, the disabled and elderly (often with Alzheimer's) during the crucial first hours of disappearance.
+A non-profit organization founded in 1997, was created because no community-based program existed for locating missing children, the disabled, and the elderly (often with Alzheimer's) during the crucial first hours of the disappearance.